-Ventria Bioscience's lead therapeutic candidate is VEN100 containing recombinant human lactoferrin.
+Ventria Bioscience's lead therapeutic candidate is VEN100 containing recombinant human lactoferrin (rHLF).
 Human lactoferrin is a principal protein component of human breast milk and contributes to the establishment of the healthy infant digestive tract.
-Its numerous anti-inflammatory and antimicrobial properties are believed to be responsible for breast milk's known anti-diarrheal properties.
+Its functional properties have been studied extensively, and it is known to have prebiotic, anti-inflammatory, and toxin-binding activity; to promote maintenance of normal intestinal permeability and repair of damaged intestinal cells; and to improve iron utilization during the formation of red blood cells (hematopoiesis).
+Its numerous beneficial properties are believed to be responsible for breast milk's known anti-diarrheal properties.

-Ventria Bioscience has developed the ability to produce therapeutic quantities of recombinant human lactoferrin protein and is currently studying its utility as a novel, orally administered, preventive treatment for antibiotic-associated diarrhea (AAD).
+Today, an affordable and high quality supply of human lactoferrin limits its use in human therapeutics.
+Ventria Bioscience has developed the ability to produce therapeutic quantities of recombinant human lactoferrin (rHLF) protein and is currently studying its utility as a novel, orally administered, preventive treatment for antibiotic-associated diarrhea (AAD) in at-risk adults who are hospitalized or who are residents of skilled nursing facilities.
 AAD, which is diarrhea associated with the use of broad-spectrum antibiotics, is a common, growing health problem that costs the U.S. healthcare system between $6 billion and $7.5 billion annually.
 AAD disproportionately affects vulnerable populations such as the elderly, hospitalized, and immune-compromised patients.
-Clostridium difficile is one of the pathogens that cause AAD but represents approximately 25% of the severe cases in U.S. hospitals.
-Current treatment options for AAD are limited to discontinuation of antibiotic therapy or administration of additional antibiotics, and there are currently no safe, effective, commercially available products to prevent its occurrence.
+A significant number of AAD cases are caused by the opportunistic bacterial pathogen Clostridium difficile, which is difficult and expensive to treat, and which substantially increases mortality in hospitalized patients.